-How to Negotiate Car Price: 6 Tips for Negotiating a New Car
+How to Negotiate for the Best Price on a New Car

 You’re going to love owning a new car — but actually buying it?
 Probably not your idea of a good time.
 First you have to do research, test-drive, weigh your financing options and then haggle over price at the dealership.
 Negotiating a new car price can be a real pain, and feel like a bad game with a lot on the line.
 Before you go to purchase your new car, learn these six tricks to on how to negotiate car price.
 We’ll start with the number one rule:

 1. Remember, negotiating a car price is just business

 Buying a car is stressful.
 You’re spending a lot of money, and you don’t want to walk away with that awful feeling that you’ve just been ripped off.
 The stress may cause you to get nervous or even upset when you’re negotiating your car purchase — but just remember that it’s not personal.
 Stay calm and cordial.
 Accept that the car salesperson is trying to maximize profits while you’re trying to get the best deal.
 And remember that if you feel pressured, you can always walk away.

 2. You can negotiate the car price on your own terms

 Once you set foot in the dealership, they’ll soon have you where they want you: sitting in the chair, poised to sign the paperwork.
 Begin the negotiation process on your own terms, with a well-researched offer via email or phone.
 Keep going back and forth with multiple dealers until you have an offer you’re comfortable with.
 Then you can walk into the dealership, email printout in hand.

 3. Negotiate a car price up from the invoice price, not down from the sticker price